 In the third part of this series, we explore a technical overview of application delivery optimization solutions.
 In order to properly evaluate application delivery optimization solutions, you must understand the different kinds of optimization solutions and how each can fit into your environment so you can then evaluate accordingly.

 As work becomes something you do rather than a place you go to get things done, the virtual enterprise employs myriad new applications for collaboration and communication, like desktop video conferencing, for example.
-This shift to real-time tools increases the demand for bandwidth and for better and more consistent performance on the
+This shift to real-time tools increases the demand for bandwidth and for better and more consistent performance on the wide-area network (WAN).
+Application delivery optimization (ADO) solutions can be brought to bear to improve application performance on the WAN.

 As your organization evaluates ADO solutions to improve response times and meet service-level agreements (SLAs) with different lines of business -- whether those solutions come as software or hardware managed in-house or purchased as a service -- it is imperative that you understand the different kinds of optimization solutions that are available and how each can fit into your environment.
 It is also imperative that you approach potential solution providers armed with specific questions that will get to the heart of whether their solution is a good fit for your needs.
 In part two of the three-part series, we will explore the technologies you should be aware of and the questions you should be ready to ask vendors and service providers.